States We Serve

 Tax Implications

 Estate and inheritance taxes vary by state.
 Some states have no estate tax, while others have significant thresholds and rates.
-Your plan should be optimized for your state's tax laws.
+Your plan must be optimized for your state.

 Probate Procedures

 Each state has its own probate court system and procedures.
-Understanding these nuances helps us create plans that minimize cost, delay, and complexity for your family.
+Understanding these nuances helps minimize cost, delay, and complexity for your family.

 Licensed Attorneys Required